vmware-automation/solutions-import-beta/Liferay-OpenLDAP-Application-Blueprint.xml.md

 #Success
-Blueprint has been successfully imported in your local vFabric Application Director.
+Blueprint has been successfully imported in vFabric Application Director.

 There are  few final steps you need to follow before performing this deployment.